GlareDB/glaredb.github.io/tutorials/connect-in-go.md

 GlareDB is Postgres-compatible, allowing connections to GlareDB in Go to be made using [`lib/pq`](https://github.com/lib/pq).

-Connections can be established with either [GlareDB Cloud], a self-hosted or locally running instance of GlareDB.
+Connections can be established with either [GlareDB Cloud] or a self-hosted or locally running instance of GlareDB.

 ## Connecting to [GlareDB Cloud]